-Ned Bonskowski – Vistra
+Ned Bonskowski – Vistra Corp.

-Ned Bonskowski is Senior Director of Texas Regulatory Policy with Vistra Energy and is based in Austin, Texas.
-Ned represents the Vistra Energy family of companies, including Luminant, TXU Energy, 4Change Energy, and Express Energy before the Public Utility Commission of Texas (PUCT), has participated in the ERCOT stakeholder process, and engaged other regulatory and policy-setting bodies.
+Ned Bonskowski is Senior Director of Texas Regulatory Policy with Vistra Corp. and is based in Austin, Texas.
+Ned represents the Vistra Corp.’s family of companies, including Luminant, TXU Energy, 4Change Energy, and Express Energy before the Public Utility Commission of Texas (PUCT), has participated in the ERCOT stakeholder process, and engaged other regulatory and policy-setting bodies.
 Ned joined TXU Energy in 2008 and held various public policy and finance/accounting roles before moving to the parent company’s Austin-based regulatory policy group in 2014.

 More on Ned